webiny/webiny-examples/elasticsearch-examples/pages-custom-search/README.md

 # Sample Data

 In order to easier understand how the ElasticSearch query works, we've included some sample data [here](./pagesIndexSample.json).
 Notice how we have both `latest: true` and `published: true` entries for each page.
 So, when performing searches, you'll need to also append the proper filter (shown in the example code).

-# Want to inspect your own ElasticSearch cluster and the data in it?

-To explore your up and running ElasticSearch cluster, we recommend the [aws-es-kibana](https://www.npmjs.com/package/aws-es-kibana) library.